jimmysmits/CloudNotes/Preparation-Exam.md

 # Expressions
 Expressions are used to refer to or compute values within a configuration.
-The simplest expressions are just literal values, like "hello" or 5, but the Terraform language also allows more complex expressions such as references to data exported by resources, arithmetic, conditional evaluation, and a number of built-in functions.
+The simplest expressions are just literal values, like `"hello"` or `5`, but the Terraform language also allows more complex expressions such as references to data exported by resources, arithmetic, conditional evaluation, and a number of built-in functions.

 The result of an expression is a value.
 All values have a type, which dictates where that value can be used and what transformations can be applied to it.